xymatic/dos/README.md

 The dos works with named parameters.
 The init method (or constructor) of dos classes has a magic Params object which helps you validate the parameters given to the class at construction time.

-Here are some examples, but there are more things you can do with it, and also extend on the validator pattern to write your own parameter validation.
+Here are some examples, but there are more things you can do with it like extend on the validator pattern to write your own parameter validation.

 ```javascript
 var ns = {};